Arm bikes are one of those things you never knew you needed. A few years ago you were lucky if you saw one outside of a rehab center.

 Not only that, but our bodies are very quick to adapt to one form of exercise and the law of diminishing returns becomes evident once we become efficient in a movement.

-That’s why switching it up with your training often will keep your muscles on their toes and help you reach your goals faster.
+That’s why switching it up with your training often will sort of shock your muscles and keep them on their toes, and help you reach your goals faster.

 How to Choose the Right Arm Bike?

 Looking to buy an arm bike that is not on our list?
 Here is a guide to help you know what to look for to buy the best arm bike.

 I’m sure it comes as no surprise that the first thing you should look for when buying an arm bike is the price.
 You might have found the best bike in the world, but it's no use if you can't afford it.